nodemailer/mailparser/README.md

 mailparser
 ==========

-**mailparser** is an asynchronous and non-blocking parser for mime encoded e-mail messages.
+**mailparser** is an asynchronous and non-blocking parser for [node.js](http://nodejs.org) to parse mime encoded e-mail messages.
 Handles even large attachments with ease - attachments are parsed in chunks that can be saved into disk or sent to database while parsing.

 **mailparser** parses raw source of e-mail messages to convert mime-stream into a structured object.